richpauly13/easy/README.md

 })
 ```

-Or, import all component and/or layout modules.
+Or, import all component and/or layout module(s).

 some.module.ts